kubernetes-sigs/crdify/docs/validations.md

         # If set to an unknown value, the "Strict" enforcement strategy
         # will be used.
         removalEnforcement: { Strict || None }
-        # AdditionEnforcement is the enforcement strategy that should be used
+        # additionEnforcement is the enforcement strategy that should be used
         # when evaluating if the addition of a default value for a property
         # is considered incompatible.
         #